-Years later do I remember the frame??
-Did Freddie Mercury write his song about the frame??
+Years later do I remember the frame?
+Did Freddie Mercury write his song about the frame?
 Do people make pilgrimages to the Tate to see the frame?
 Is there or was there ever a buzz around the frame?

 The frame can protect the content, display the content, be largely supportive of the content, but not at any time harbour pretensions of being the content.
 The frame is not the content.

 Complex over designed themes get old really quickly.
 They provide a unique setting for content – but they’ll overpower the content and cause you headaches when they go wrong.
-Further, technically they are extremely difficult (I think pointlessly difficult) to do, so if you are a WordPress beginner you stand no chance.
+Further, technically they can be extremely difficult (I think pointlessly difficult) to do, so if you are a WordPress beginner you stand no chance.

 The Genesis Club is about dispelling myths and getting you going on the correct WordPress path.
-It’s not about indulging theme dreams of Disney proportions.

 Beginners who are excited by the idea of publishing their thoughts on the web often get caught up in the design of the framing.
-Some listen and dump those ideas fast and get on with their content.
-Others are hard of hearing.

 Choose a simple theme, make a few easy tweaks to personalize it somewhat and colour it up to suit your business colours – and then concentrate on building your audience with your content.